Join the Maine Conservation Corps

 Orientation and Training Topics:

 Members will participate in up to five orientation days.
-Typical topics include: Intro to AmeriCorps, Prohibited Program Activities, Wilderness First Aid, Chainsaw Safety Training, Mental Health Education, Nonviolent Communication and Mediation, Professional Communication, and Leave No Trace.
-Members will also receive FEMA Training FEMA IS-700B for the National Incident Management System (NIMS) and FEMA IS-244B for Developing and Managing Volunteers.
+Typical topics include: Intro to AmeriCorps, Prohibited Program Activities, MCC, Host Sites and You, OnCorps reporting, Portfolio Development, Professional Communication, National Incident Management Systems, and Safety.
+Orientation and training will be primarily in person.

-Job readiness training will also be provided, such as resume writing, job search components, appropriate workplace behaviors, and interview skills.
+Job readiness training, such as resume writing, job search components, appropriate workplace behaviors, and interview skills will be taught throughout the term of service.
+Additional training may be provided by the Host Site.

 Volunteer Engagement